seaweedfs/seaweedfs/README.md

 SeaweedFS is Apache-licensed open source project, independent project with its ongoing development made possible entirely thanks to the support by these awesome [backers](https://github.com/chrislusf/seaweedfs/blob/master/backers.md).
-If you'd like to join them, please consider:
+If you'd like to grow SeaweedFS even stronger, please consider to
+<a href="https://www.patreon.com/seaweedfs">Sponsor SeaweedFS via Patreon</a>.

+Platinum ($2500/month), Gold ($500/month): put your company logo on the SeaweedFS github page Generous Backer($50/month), Backer($10/month): put your name on the SeaweedFS backer page.

+Your support will be really appreciated by me and other supporters!

 <h3 align="center"><a href="https://www.patreon.com/seaweedfs">Sponsors SeaweedFS via Patreon</a></h3>